PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 c) Directions in combinations of axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes the axis direction of a perceptual shape is traced along an angled axis rather than one of the ``cardinal axes`` **(glossary)**, as in `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_ and `SNOW_2 <https://asl-lex.org/visualization/?sign=snow_2>`_.
+Sometimes the axis direction of a perceptual shape is traced along an **angled axis** rather than one of the :ref:`cardinal_axes`, as in `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_ and `SNOW_2 <https://asl-lex.org/visualization/?sign=snow_2>`_.
 In this case, the angled axis is made up of a combination of two or all three of the cardinal axes.
 See the following illustration for how this works:

 .. image:: images/placeholder.png
     :width: 750